DataIntellectTech/TorQ-Finance-Starter-Pack/docs/jupyternotebook.md

    To set up the conversion of Jupyter Notebooks to HTML and send them to a specified e-mail(s)
    - Edit the `JUPYTEREMAIL` and `JUPYTERLOC` path variables in the `jupyterrun.sh` script
    - To find where the jupyter-nbconvert command is run from, run `$ which jupyter-nbconvert` from the command line, copy the output and set is as the `JUPYTERLOC` variable
    The path to `jupyter-nbconvert` needs to be manually added, as the location of the file may change based on what installer is used
+   Mailutils will also have to be installed, to do this run
+   `$ apt-get install mailutils`

    - Bash the `jupyterrun.sh` script

-   This will send an e-mail containing HTML version of the notebook checks everyday at 9am.
+   If the user agrees to setting up a cronjob, an e-mail containing the HTML version of the notebook checks, will be sent everyday at 9am.
    For more information on how to set up crontabs, check out: [This link.](https://crontab.guru/)
    A `no crontab for test1` output may show, in this case type `$ crontab -e` and select an editor.
 The cronjob should appear when the editor opens.
 Save and exit the file.
 ***